-Age UK Salford commits to the following organisational quality standards which influence everything we do, as follows:-
+Age UK Salford and Trafford commits to the following organisational quality standards which influence everything we do:

 - We are respectful

 - We treat others as they would want to be treated

 - We are inclusive

 - We work together, we involve and we consult

 - We are solutions-focused

 - We ensure that what we do makes a real difference

 - We are expert

-- We strive to be the best at what we do.
+- We strive to be the best at what we do

 - We are empowering

 - We support others to achieve their goals

-In the safeguarding of all adults Age UK Salford are guided by the principles set out in the Care Act 2014 and aim to work within the following principles when developing and implementing services - Empowerment, Protection, Prevention, Proportionality, Partnership, Accountability.
-See skills for care and social care institute for excellence www.skillsforcare.org.uk/Skills/Safeguarding/Safeguarding.aspx) and www.scie.org.uk/adults/safeguardingfor for further guidance on good practice.
-The following people have responsibility for ensuring that individuals who use services within Age UK Salford are protected from any possible form of abuse.
+In the safeguarding of all adults Age UK Salford and Trafford are guided by the principles set out in the Care Act 2014 and aim to work within the following principles when developing and implementing services - Empowerment, Protection, Prevention, Proportionality, Partnership, Accountability.
+See skills for care and social care institute for excellence for further guidance on good practice: What are the six principles of safeguarding? - SCIE

+The following people have responsibility for ensuring that individuals who use services within Age UK Salford and Trafford are protected from any possible form of abuse.

-Job Role Accountable to Responsibilities Chief Executive Board of Trustees To ensure that up-to-date adult safeguarding policy & procedures exist and that it's content complies with current legislation.
-That business planning ensures that finances are available to fund the requirements of the policy in terms of training, physical resources etc. Director of Care & Support Services Chief Executive To oversee the application of the policy.
-To co- ordinate the response to the policy Director of Care & Support Services Chief Executive To ensure that the standards of care are applied at an operational level and that line managers are supported in the implementation of the policy.
+Job Role Accountable to Responsibilities Chief Executive Board of Trustees Responsibilities To ensure that up-to- date adult safeguarding policy & procedures exist and that its content complies with current legislation.
+That business planning ensures that finances are available to fund the requirements of the policy in terms of

+Senior Manager for Wellbeing and Engagement Chief Executive training, physical resources etc. To oversee the application of the policy.
+To co-ordinate the response to the policy Senior Manager for Wellbeing and Engagement Chief Executive To ensure that the standards of care are applied at an operational level and that line managers are supported in the implementation of the policy.
 To arrange service audits.
-To investigate non- compliance with the standard of care.
+To investigate noncompliance with the standard of care.
 To contribute to the evaluation of the standards of care.
-Director of Care & Support Services Chief Executive To provide education and assessment for staff & volunteers including students as defined in this document.
+Senior Manager for Wellbeing and Engagement Chief Executive To provide education and assessment for staff & volunteers including students as defined in this document.
 To continually monitor practice and act upon the outcomes of action research.
 Contribute to the evaluation of the standard of care.
 To ensure that any concerns raised are passed to the appropriate manager.